 - The applicant’s preparation to pursue the project.

-- The feasibility of the plan of work and the likelihood that the applicant will be bring the entire project to a successful completion in due course.
+- The feasibility of the plan of work and the likelihood that the applicant will be able to bring the entire project to a successful completion in due course.

 Evaluators will use the evaluation criteria to identify the best applications.
-Final decisions and award amounts (up to $5,000) will be based on the overall budget of the program, an applicant’s specific requested amount, and the justification of that amount as put forward in the plan of work.
+Final decisions and award amounts (up to $6,000) will be based on the overall budget of the program, an applicant’s specific requested amount, and the justification of that amount as put forward in the plan of work.
+Please note that awards will be paid out in U.S. dollars.

 Please note that need is not a criterion.